 - The composite holds primarily stocks of companies domiciled in the United States as well as American Depositary Receipts of companies domiciled in foreign countries.

-- Accounts are benchmarked to a blended 60/40 Equity-Fixed Income Index consisting of 60% MSCI All Country World Index and 40% Barclays Capital U.S. Aggregate Bond Index.
+- Accounts are benchmarked to a blended 60/40 Equity-Fixed Income Index consisting of 60% MSCI All Country World Index (Gross) (MSCI ACWI) and 40% Bloomberg Barclays U.S. Aggregate Bond Index.
 No derivatives are used.

 Composite Asset Allocation as of June 30, 2022

 The benchmark for the DBF Balanced 60/40 Composite is a blended 60/40 Equity-Fixed Income index consisting of 60% MSCI All Country World Index (Gross) (MSCI ACWI)/40% Barclays U.S Aggregate Bond Index.
 The MSCI ACWI is designed to measure the performance of the broad global equity markets.
 The index is free float-adjusted market-cap weighted and is comprised of developed and emerging market country indices.
 The Barclays U.S. Aggregate Bond index is a broad-based benchmark that measures the investment grade, U.S. dollar-denominated, fixed-rate taxable bond market, including Treasuries, government-related and corporate securities, MBS (agency fixed-rate and hybrid ARM pass-throughs), ABS, and CMBS.
 Index returns reflect the reinvestment of dividends and other earnings.
 Indices are included for comparison purposes only and do not include transaction costs.
 Volatility, number of issues, capitalization size, year-to-year return history, and other security attributes of the indices differ from the attributes of the DBF Portfolios.